marklogic/design-system/stories/0-Welcome.md

 * **Bad**: Admin UI
 * **Good**: Admin Interface

-Dropdown versus pulldown: Dropdown is the proper name in the Ant framework.
+Dropdown versus pulldown: We refer to this component as drop-down list/menu or pull-down list/menu.
 See the [dropdown](http://marklogic-ui-component-library.eng.marklogic.com/?path=/docs/navigation-mldropdown--basic) component documentation for text guidelines.

-Checkbox examples:
+Check box examples:
-* **Bad**: Check box or check-box
+* **Bad**: checkbox or check-box
-* **Good**: Checkbox
+* **Good**: check box
-* Note: Checkboxes are selected, not clicked.
+* Note: Check boxes are selected, not clicked.
 Use select and unselect when referring to check boxes.

 Use "allow" and "enable" correctly.
 Enable refers to capability while allow refers to granting permission.
 Examples:
 * MarkLogic products enable data integration.